tikikun/tikikun.github.io/content/posts/ai-in-a-flash-ai-and-the-matrix/index.md

 $$

 Boring?
-But this is the fundamental thing that will connect you to &#8220;Neural Network&#8221; which is the building block of Artificial Intelligence and the like, surprisingly.
+But this is the fundamental thing that will connect you to "Neural Network" which is the building block of Artificial Intelligence and the like, surprisingly.
 I will show you how in the section below.
 But hey, hold on there!
 Let&#8217;s me tell what you the important thing first.

 ## What is Neural Network?